No budget? No problem. Use our tips and tricks for stylish party planning on a dime.

-Picture it: a florescent lit, utilitarian, condo party room, a plastic table covering, random paper plates, white plastic forks and disposable, plastic wine glasses.
-There was a cheese plate – well, there was one block of cheese sliced onto a paper plate, and there was charcuterie – rounds of salami sliced onto another plate.
-Music came from someone’s iphone plugged into the wall, laying on the floor in the corner (no docking station).
+Picture it: a florescent lit, utilitarian, condo party room.
+A plastic table covering, random paper plates, white plastic forks and disposable, plastic wine glasses.
+There was a cheese plate – well, there was one block of cheese sliced onto a paper plate, and the charcuterie – rounds of grocery store salami – sliced onto another paper plate.
+Music came from someone’s iPhone plugged into the wall, laying on the floor in the corner.

-We’re bracing for outraged tweets and comments, but we’re going on record saying momentous occasions – whether it be simple afterwork cocktails, bridal showers or big-time birthday bashes – deserve a bit of extra thought.
+Accuse us of being shallow, but we’re going on record saying momentous occasions – whether it be simple afterwork cocktails, bridal showers, or big-time birthday bashes – deserve a bit of extra thought.

-Instead of giving guests the vague assignment of bringing “dessert” or “wine” get specific.
+Instead of giving guests the vague assignment of bringing “dessert” or “wine,” get specific.
 Like, really specific.
-Specific like, “please bring 2 bottles of Tempranillo (“this bottle” is under $15),” or “please make your killer guacamole (enough for 15 people),” or “please bring 3 pounds of bagged ice.”
+Specific like, “please bring two bottles of Cabernet Sauvignon.”
+Or, “please make your killer guacamole – enough for 15 people.”
+Or, “please bring three pounds of bagged ice.”

-And PS, the only way you’re going to be able to get what you need and want, is to know what you need and want.
-That means taking some time to create a game plan then writing out a list of who’s coming and what you need to get this party off the ground.
+PS –the only way you’re going to be able to get what you need and want, is to know what you need and want.
+That means taking some time to create a game plan, writing out a list of who’s coming, and what you need to get this party off the ground.

 You’re better off to skip it all together and go with tasty, yet value-driven, crowd pleasing snacks.

 Consider the timing of your soirée.
-Hosting a party outside of meal times means you can get away with less food, so start your shindig after 7pm, or in the afternoon.
-For earlier parties be sure to specify an end time so it doesn’t spill over into an unexpected dinner party.
+Hosting a party outside of meal times means you can get away with less food, so start your shindig after 7pm.
+Or, if you really want to feed people, a terrific budget-friendly option is brunch.
+Mimosas, coffee and frittatas are elegant, yet inexpensive.

-If you really want to stretch your dollar, but not look like a cheapskate, serve punches and pitcher drinks like Sangria, where you can get away with using a (quality) inexpensive wine or alcohol base, and stretch it out with juices, sodas or fruit.
+If you want to stretch your dollar, but not look like a cheapskate, serve punches and pitcher drinks like sangria, where you can get away with using a (quality) inexpensive wine or spirit base, and stretch it out with juices, sodas or fruit.

-Repurpose what you already have: cut flowers from your garden, or use fresh herbs for centre pieces.
-Mix and match glassware for vases – or like pictured above, hit up the recycling bin for a cute spin on decor.
+Repurpose what you already have: cut flowers from your garden, or use fresh herbs or seasonal fruit for centre pieces.

 First of all, rarely do your soirées come out of the blue.
 Birthdays, holidays, graduations and anniversaries all come with a bit of warning (New Year’s Eve is always on December 31st), so if you’re going to host a gathering to mark such an honour, start figuring things out a few months in advance.